stiasta/fraud_detection_notes/README.md

 # Notes on Fraud Detection and Explainable AI
 ## Fraud Detection
+_Electronic Fraud_ is classified into two types of categories:
+  - _Direct fraud_
+    - For example: Money laundering, Salami technique, Employee embezzlement

+  - _Indirect fraud_
+    - For example: malware, phishing, identity theft

+### Resources
 ### Articles
 - [Dzomira, Shewangu.
 (2015).
 Cyber-banking fraud risk mitigation - Conceptual model.
 Banks and Bank Systems.
 10. 7-14.](https://www.researchgate.net/publication/282281102_Cyber-banking_fraud_risk_mitigation_-_Conceptual_model)
+  - The aims for the article is to:
+    - Critically review the forms of cyber banking fraud risks exposed in the financial sector.
+    - To propose a cyber-banking fraud risk ma- nagement model.

 ## Explainable AI
 ## Books